Nick Perkins

-Nick Perkins (born October 15, 1996) is an American basketball player for New Basket Brindisi of the Lega Basket Serie A. He played college basketball for the Buffalo Bulls.
+Nicholas Brandon Perkins (born October 15, 1996) is an American basketball player for TSG GhostHawks of the P. League+.
+He played college basketball for the Buffalo Bulls.

 High school career

 Perkins was born in Saginaw, Michigan and raised in Ypsilanti.
 He played four years of high school basketball for Milan High School.
 He led the Big Reds to a Class B State title in 2014, and nearly won a state title the following year.
 As a junior, Perkins averaged 15 points, 9.3 rebounds and 2.4 blocks per game.
 As a senior in September 2014, Perkins committed to play basketball at the University at Buffalo, choosing the Bulls over offers from Toledo, Kent State, Northern Illinois, Akron, Cleveland State and Detroit Mercy.